How to Make Decisions using the Kepner Tregoe Decision Analysis

 Develop Objectives for Making the Decision

-Next, you have to develop specific, measurable objectives that support the purpose of making the decision.
-These objectives can be categorized into strategic requirements (Need to haves), operational objectives (Want to have), and constraints (Limits in the system).
+Next, you must develop specific, measurable objectives that support the decision’s purpose.
+These objectives can be categorized into strategic requirements (need-to-haves), operational objectives (want-to-haves), and constraints (Limits in the system).

 Ask Yourself